PaursaK/SpotifyOrganizer/README.md

 3. **Use Genre Data for Clustering:**
    - Incorporate genre labels into your clustering approach through one-hot encoding or weighted clustering.

-By implementing these strategies, you may be able to improve the genre accuracy of the curated playlists based similar attributes.
+By implementing these strategies, you may be able to improve the genre accuracy of the curated playlists based on similar attributes.